Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

 The proof of the following result is analogous to that of Proposition~\ref{prop:dense-delta-scrambled}.

 \begin{prop} Let $(X,T)$ be a dynamical system with $X$ being completely metrizable.
-Then the following assertions are equivalent: \begin{enumerate} \item for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is Li-Yorke extremely scrambled; \item the proximal relation of $(X,T)$ is dense in $X\times X$ and $(X,T)$ is extremely sensitive. \end{enumerate} \end{prop}
+Then the following assertions are equivalent: \begin{enumerate} \item for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is Li-Yorke $\rho$-extremely scrambled; \item the proximal relation of $(X,T)$ is dense in $X\times X$ and $(X,T)$ is $\rho$-extremely sensitive. \end{enumerate} \end{prop}

-\begin{rem} If the pseudometric $\rho$ is uniformly continuous, then for every $\eps>0$ there exists $\delta>0$ such that for any $x,y\in X$ with $d(x,y)<\delta$, one has $\rho(x,y)<\eps$.
+\begin{rem} Suppose that a pseudometric $\rho$ is uniformly continuous, that is, for every $\eps>0$ there exists $\delta>0$ such that for any $x,y\in X$ with $d(x,y)<\delta$, one has $\rho(x,y)<\eps$.
 So in this case, extreme sensitivity implies sensitivity, and Li-Yorke extreme chaos implies Li-Yorke $\delta$-chaos for some $\delta>0$. \end{rem}